AHedya/DominoesAI/readme.md

 # DominoAI - DomA

 ## 1. About the Project
-This Python-based project is an implementation of the classic domino game, allowing players to challenge a sophisticated AI opponent.
+This Python-based project is a game engine of the classic domino , allowing players to challenge a sophisticated AI opponent.
 The AI comes equipped with four distinct strategies:
   1. Rule-Based
   2. Monte Carlo Tree Search (MCTS)
   3. Blind